-The Company has consistently delivered significant returns to its shareholders.
-In 2016, we achieved record earnings per share-a key metric of Company performance that we believe correlates to shareholder value-for the seventh year in a row.
-We achieved this performance despite significant transition for the Company during the year.
-After our Chairman and Chief Executive Officer, Joseph C. Muscari, passed away unexpectedly in September 2016, our Board of Directors elected Duane R. Dunham, a Director of the company, to succeed Mr. Muscari as Chairman of the Board.
-The Board also named Douglas T. Dietrich and Thomas J. Meek, Senior Vice Presidents of the Company, as Interim Co-Chief Executive Officers.
-In December 2016, the Board elected Mr. Dietrich as permanent Chief Executive Officer.
-Under the compensation arrangements agreed with Mr. Dietrich at the time of his election as Chief Executive Officer, he will receive an annual base salary for 2017 of \$800,000, and will have an initial target performance-based annual bonus for 2017 of \$800,000, and was granted long-term incentive awards, consisting of Deferred Restricted Stock Units (DRSUs), options to purchase shares of Company common stock, and Performance Units under the Company's long-term incentive plan, having an aggregate value of \$2,400,000.
+The Company consistently delivers significant returns to its shareholders.
+In 2017, we achieved record earnings per share for the eighth year in a row and we generated strong cash flow from operations of \$208 million.
+We believe these are key metrics of Company performance that correlate to shareholder value.
+In December 2016, the Board elected Douglas T. Dietrich as Chief Executive Officer.
+Under the compensation arrangements agreed with Mr. Dietrich at the time of his election, he received an annual base salary for 2017 of \$800,000, had an initial target performance-based annual bonus for 2017 of \$800,000, and was granted long-term incentive awards, consisting of Deferred Restricted Stock Units (DRSUs), options to purchase shares of Company common stock, and Performance Units under the Company's long-term incentive plan, having an aggregate value of approximately \$2,400,000.

-The following illustrates the compensation of our Chief Executive Officer over the past three years and Mr. Dietrich's target compensation for 2017.
+The following illustrates the compensation of our Chief Executive Officer over the past three years.
 For reference, we also illustrate the Company's earnings per share over the past three years.

-- 2014 and 2015 CEO Total Compensation as set forth in the Summary Compensation Table for Mr. Joseph C. Muscari, who was Chairman and Chief Executive Officer through September 2016.
-2016 CEO Total Compensation includes compensation earned by Mr. Muscari through his death (including the value of options and DRSUs granted to Mr. Muscari in January 2016 that were ultimately forfeited upon his death) and the incremental compensation of the Interim Co-Chief Executive Officers, Mr. Douglas T. Dietrich and Mr. Thomas J. Meek earned for their services in such positions from September 2016 through December 2016.
+- 2015 and 2016 CEO Total Compensation reflects compensation for the previous Chairman and Chief Executive Officer through September 2016.
+In addition, included in 2016 compensation is the incremental compensation of the Interim Co-Chief Executive Officers, Mr. Dietrich and Mr. Thomas J. Meek, earned for their services in such positions from September 2016 through December 2016.
 In December 2016, Mr. Dietrich was elected Chief Executive Officer.

-- 2017 Target compensation for Mr. Dietrich.

-- Excludes special items.
+2017 CEO Total Compensation reflects Mr. Dietrich's compensation, as set forth in the Summary Compensation Table. - Excludes special items.